 A few months ago, I read the Gospel of John at one time, and I couldn’t hold back the tears.
 To think of the sacrifice of Jesus should always impact us.
 We should be moved emotionally when we think of the fact that while we were still sinners, Christ died for us.
 Now, we understand that emotion is not the basis of our faith, but it is a part of it.
 When we think of the love of God for us, we should be moved.
 No matter how long we have walked with Him, we should never forget that it is all of grace that we are His child.

 I want you to open your Bible and read the fifty-third chapter of Isaiah.
 Read it slowly, think about what the verses are saying, and think about what Jesus went through for you.

 Isaiah 53:7 NKJV “He was oppressed and He was afflicted, Yet He opened not His mouth; He was led as a lamb to the slaughter, And as a sheep before its shearers is silent, So He opened not His mouth.”

 Remember that during His trial, Jesus did not answer.
-The sinless Son of God did not defend Himself, He gave His life so that you, so that I would spend eternity with the Father.
-Each of us, undeserving of such grace.
+The sinless Son of God did not defend Himself; He gave His life so that you, so that I would spend eternity with the Father.
+Each of us is undeserving of such grace.
 All of our good works being as filthy rags, being enemies of God – while we were still sinners, Christ died for us.

-This week is a week to remember, but not only this week, we should remember Christ’s sacrifice for us every day.
-Martin Luther said, “the Christian needs to hear the gospel every day because every day he forgets it”.
+This week is a week to remember, but not only this week, but we should also remember Christ’s sacrifice for us every day.
 Let us remember today by spending time in the Scripture, reading them slowly, and allowing them to renew our commitment to the Lord.